Updated 8:46 a.m. Monday, January 18, 2021

 the transmission of COVID-19 within our community by utilizing these basic hygiene

-Each student will receive a Bearcat Care Kit with items to assist with the procedures
+Each new incoming student will receive a Bearcat Care Kit with items to assist with

-outlined below.
-Kits will be distributed in the residence halls for students living
+the procedures outlined below.
+Kits will be distributed in the residence halls for

 The kit will include: